 Customer engagement strategies – In our earlier blog, we looked at customer engagement as a concept and discussed its value to the business.
-As a brief recap, customer engagement is defined as the process of actively building, nurturing and managing customer relationships to maximise value and to grow the business in a sustainable way.
+As a brief recap, customer engagement is defined as the process of actively building, nurturing and managing customer relationships to maximise value and to grow the business sustainably.

 Customer engagement strategies

 Remember, customer engagement is about taking your time to build a valuable relationship.
-That relationship is based on the fundamental concept of reciprocal value – it is not about you simply going after your customers’ cash without a care for their needs!
+That relationship is based on the fundamental concept of reciprocal value – it is not about simply going after your customers’ cash without caring for their needs!
 It takes time, effort and thought.
-And with that in mind, today we turn our attention to the ‘how’, and focus on 7 proven customer engagement strategies that can set you on your way to success.
+And with that in mind, today we turn our attention to the ‘how’ and focus on seven proven customer engagement strategies that can set you on your way to success.

 1. Use social media as a core engagement tool

 Move away from the idea that social media is simply a promotional tool or connectivity medium.
 Think of it as an engagement tool – and take it seriously.
 When your customers like your Facebook page or Instagram account, follow you on Twitter or join your LinkedIn group, they are showing trust that you can offer them value and help.
 Customers have needs that you can satisfy, so use social media to connect with your customers, share valuable content, find out what their problems are and provide solutions.
 Create content that will make your customers think – ‘that is exactly what I was looking for!’